-This online panel will take stock of the enormous global transformations and impact on health and health equity since the Commission’s report.
-Panelists will also look to the future.
+This online panel took stock of the enormous global transformations and impact on health and health equity since the Commission’s report.
+Panelists also looked to the future.
 What are the most important transnational political determinants of health inequity as we enter the important, final decade of the SGD era, and how can we best address them?
-This panel is organised by the Independent Panel on Global Governance for Health.
+This panel was organised by the Independent Panel on Global Governance for Health.

 - Professor Fadi El-Jardali, Associate Professor of Health Policy & Systems, American University of Beirut, Director of the WHO Collaborating Center for Evidence-Informed Policy and Practice.

 - Dr Asha George, chair of Health Systems Global.

 - Dr Orin Levine, Director of Vaccine Delivery within the Global Development Division, at the Bill and Melinda Gates Foundation.

 - Professor Kelley Lee, Canada Research Chair in Global Health Governance, Simon Fraser University, Canada

 - Dr. Katerini T. Storeng, Associate Professor and Deputy Director of Independent Panel on Global Governance for Health, Centre for Development and Environment, University of Oslo